Harold Montgomery -- Santee

+COVID -19 precautions, including masks, will be required for persons attending the service.

+Drive-thru viewing is scheduled from 3 to 6 p.m.
+Wednesday, Dec.
+30, at Williams Funeral Home of Elloree.

-Due to COVID-19 precautions, the family is not receiving guests at the residence; however, you can contact John Jefferson at 803-614-4169.
-Friends can also contact the funeral home.
+The family is not receiving guests at the residence; however, you can contact John Jefferson at 803-614-4169.

+Online condolences may be sent to the family via info@williamsfuneralhomeofelloree.com.
+Friends may call the funeral home.

 Post a comment as